yuenherny/customer-churn-hyperautomation/README.md

 Please refer to the attached document `CA Specialist Case Study 2.docx` for more info.

 ## Software Tools
-1. Scikit-learn
+1. Data science and ML: Python and VSCode
-2. UiPath Studio Community Edition 2021.10.5
+2. Automation: UiPath Studio Community Edition 2021.10.5

 ## Automation Workflow
 The automation workflow for the case study is executed using UiPath bot.